 Mick organised and led this late summer tour that started in Tunbridge Wells and looped clockwise, to the coast at Pevensey Bay, following the coastal NCN2 to Folkestone then returning inland via Ashford and Tenterden.
 Originally there were 12 riders but last minute problems with knees, pelvis and covid meant four regretfully had to pull out leaving Carol, Graham, Mark, Mick, Peter, Ray, Rod, Sue P for the tour.

 During the Ardennes tour in June, I mentioned about riding the Alpe Adria on my own in preference to the UK tour.
 David and Vanessa asked to join me and we thought that this tour, in hopefully warmer climes, was feasible in a small group.
-So we set about researching and then booking the flights and hotels - done in a few days.
-Salzburg is expensive, but David got a very good hotel deal for us there with his BA Avios points.
-It was difficult to find a hotel for the leg in the sparsely populated area between Villach and Carnia – we got the last three rooms available within about 20 miles of our planned overnight stop area.
-David and Vanessa were wary of flying with their bikes and organised hire bikes from Avelo in Salzburg.
+So we set about researching and then booking the flights and hotels - all done in a few days.
+Salzburg is an expensive city, but David got us a very good hotel deal there with his BA Avios points.
+It was also difficult to find a hotel for the leg in the sparsely populated area between Villach and Carnia, and were fortunate to get the last three rooms available within about 20 miles of our planned overnight stop area.
+As David and Vanessa were wary of flying with their bikes, they arranged to hire bikes from Avelo in Salzburg.
 Despite the photos of modern disk braked touring bikes offered in the subsequent emails back and forth, the actuality when they collected the bikes was old but functional Vee braked touring bikes [I guess that David’s bike was about 20 years old!]

 There were only four of us for the ride along the Purbeck cycleway, an extended version of the one we did early last year that now included a loop from Corfe Castle to Swanage and back.
 So after an early start, David, Mick, Vanessa and Alistair met up in Wareham at the Community café near the quay before setting off towards Corfe.
 At the junction of the road and the NCN2 at Stoborough, there was a bike traffic jam with four separate groups of cyclists trying to turn off the main road.
 The cycle route through Ridge passed through the pretty Dorset heath on the southern edge of Pole Harbour before joining the main road beside the Purbeck Mineral and Mining Museum where there was nose to tail traffic queuing all the way to Corfe Castle where we turned off onto Sandy Hill Lane towards Swanage.
 Fortunately the traffic was sticking to the main road or trying to find somewhere to park to visit Corfe Castle, so the narrow lane was largely traffic free.